Eleven Thanksgiving Books, Crafts, Printables, Recipes and More for Preschool and Kindergarten is a post from contributing writer Dianna Kennedy.

 This alphabet book explores the lore and history behind our Thanksgiving holiday, one letter at a time.

-These village people (Indian and Pilgrims) can be made out of your recycled cardboard tubes stash!
+These village people (Native Americans and Pilgrims) can be made out of your recycled cardboard tubes stash!
 Make an adorable craft while going green!